JoseRoca/AfxNova/docs/Windows GUI /Menu Procedures.md

 Attaches a menu to a window or dialog.

 ```
-FUNCTION FUNCTION MenuAttach (BYVAL hMenu AS HMENU, BYVAL hwnd AS HWND) AS BOOLEAN
+FUNCTION MenuAttach (BYVAL hMenu AS HMENU, BYVAL hwnd AS HWND) AS BOOLEAN
 ```

 #### Return value

-Returns TRUE if the specified menu item is a popup item; FALSE otherwise.
+Returns TRUE if the function succeeds; FALSE otherwise.

 #### Remarks